nikwou/java-spark-example/README.md

 We want to use cloud processing capabilities in order to get the processing done within a reasonable amount of time.
 Accordingly, the basic concept is as follows:

 * Create and set up a cloud server instance (eg 16 virtual cores, 32 GB of RAM and SSD storage; Linux operating system)
-* Upload the Apache Spark application as a Maven package
+* Upload the Apache Spark application as a Java jar
-* Build the jar
-* Run the jar (ie, the Apache Spark application) including the following steps:
+* Run the jar in the cloud server instance including the following steps:

     * Import CSV dataset
     * Process data
     * Persist results in MySQL database